Thinking of taking on Dry January this year? Here are some tips that may help you along the way.

-After the indulgences of Christmas and the holiday season as a whole, Dry January is a welcome vacay for your liver (and your wallet!), along with being a great way to kick off the New Year.
+After the indulgences of Christmas and the holiday season as a whole, Dry January is a welcome vacay for your liver (and your bank balance!), along with being a great way to kick off the New Year.
 Whether you’re participating because you want to start the New Year off a little healthier, cut back on drinking, save money, or just to give yourself a challenge, take a look at our top tips below to help you out along the way.

 We know, January can be hard.
 After the excitement of Christmas, getting back into work and your normal routine can be tough, but at the end of a stressful day (when you might usually crack into a cool beer or pour yourself a large glass of vino), try something different instead.
-Running is a great way to get some fresh air and rid yourself of negative energy – and in January our cities notorious humidity is thankfully still at bay.
+Running is a great way to get some fresh air and rid yourself of negative energy – and in January our city’s notorious humidity is thankfully still at bay.
 Or if that’s not your thing, how about trying some yoga or making time for yourself with a digital detox?
 You’ll see the benefits in no time.

 Get a new hobby